Authentic Tonkatsu Recipe (Crispy Japanese Pork Cutlet at Home)

 6. Second fry (to crisp the outside)

-Adding a touch of oil to the egg mixture helps keep the pork tender.
+Adding a little oil to the egg mixture helps the pork stay soft.

-Store in an air-tight container in the fridge for up to 2 days.
+Store leftover tonkatsu in an airtight container in the refrigerator for up to

 Enhance Your Culinary Experience with MIWA's Tableware!